vitallan/dnsao/docs/docs/installation.md

 - [Via Docker (Recommended)](#installation-via-docker)
 - [Manual](#manual-installation)

-After the instalation is complete, **DNSao** you can point your devices (or, ideally your router) to use it as a DNS server.
+After the instalation is complete, you can point your devices (or, ideally your router) to use it as a DNS server.
 Reach to the web port defined in [application.yml](configuration.md) to check the metrics dashboard and enjoy the ride.

 ## Installation via script